 For more detailed information, review the Candidate Information Guide.*

-*Please read in conjunction with the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (issued on May 14, 2020).
+*Please read in conjunction with the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Reissued on October 6, 2020).